gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 backgrounds: business, fintech, development, trading.

 As Gno.land continues its Road to Mainnet, we are happy to invite you to other Gno.land events & meetups this year.
-Check out the [Upcoming events](https://gno.land/events) page to learn more.
+Join us at future Gno.land events by visiting our [Upcoming Events](https://gno.land/events) page and follow us on [X](https://x.com/_gnoland) to stay up to date.